 Fed Funds Rate and SORA Movements

-While it is true that the SORA tends to move in tandem with the US interest rates, the change is not always immediate or proportionate, as seen in the graph above.
+While it is true that the SORA tends to move in tandem with the US interest rates, the change is not always immediate or proportionate.

-Let’s zoom in on the 3M Compounded SORA rate the day after the US Fed meetings concluded in 2023.
+Let’s zoom in on the 3M Compounded SORA rate on the days after the US Fed meetings concluded in 2023.
 While the US Fed interest rate hikes ceased from the May 2023 meeting onwards, the 3M compounded SORA rate only really flattened out in November.

 1 February 2023